 What is holistic, relational psychotherapy?

 Therapy is a collaboration, a space to gain a better understanding of what may be limiting you, while also honing your ability to create what is calling to you.
 Holistic relational psychotherapy includes mind, body and spirit.
-Respect and consideration are given to key elements such as movement, community, art, faith and nature, and how they may impact your growth and well-being.
+Respect and consideration are given to key elements such as movement, community, art, faith, earth practices, and how they may impact your growth and well-being.
 This is an individually defined journey; one size does not fit all.
-It instead takes the many facets of you into account.
+It instead takes the many facets of you, your background, your identity, and your surroundings into account.

 Healing happens within compassionate relation.
 Ultimately, we can develop a greater trust in life, and stronger relationships.
 With patience, we are able to connect to the profound love that exists deeply within all of us.